 Christine has extensive experience in the health, community and philanthropic sectors in Western Australia, Tasmania and Victoria.
 Christine has been the CEO of two hospitals in Victoria, leading the delivery of aged and palliative care services.
 Christine is currently a consultant in philanthropy, and most recently was the Chief Executive Officer of The Myer Foundation and Sidney Myer Fund.
 Christine holds a number of Directorship and Advisory positions, and provides strategic philanthropic advice to community-based organisations.

-Ms Olivia Hilton
+Olivia Hilton (Chair)

-Olivia is a former CEO of an Australian publicly listed communications company, where she devised, led and managed the companys strategy and day to day operations, including a staff of 100 employees in five countries.
+Olivia is a former CEO of an Australian publicly listed communications company, where she devised, led and managed the company’s strategy and day-to-day operations, including a staff of 100 employees in five countries.
 She has extensive experience in strategy development, implementation, communications and operations.

 BA, LLB (Hons)